bretonr/Icarus/README.rst

 4. [astropy](http://www.astropy.org)

-## Optional
+## Optional requirements

 1. [Matplotlib](http://matplotlib.org) (version > 1.1.0)

-2. [PyGTS](http://pygts.sourceforge.net) to generate surface geodesic primitives instead of reading the pre-generated one.
+2. [PyGTS](http://pygts.sourceforge.net) to generate surface geodesic primitives instead of reading the pre-generated ones.
 Also useful for calculating occulations and transits in eclipsing binaries.

 ## If you use it